priyanshpatel/Movie-Trailer-Website/README.md

 ## Steps to Run Project

-* Clone this repository to your computer.
+* Clone or download this repository to your computer.
 * Open the terminal editor.
 Command Prompt for Windows and Terminal in Linux or Mac.
 * Navigate to the directory of the project using the terminal editor.
 * Run the following command: